• Skip to main content

 The Main Vatican Galleries

-The Gallery of the Candelabra, the Gallery of the Tapestries, and the Gallery of the maps are the Vatican Museums’ main galleries and definitely at the top of the list of things to see in the museums.
-Our favorite is the Gallery of Maps.
-Here you can find a number of frescoes showing how Renaissance Italians viewed the peninsula over 300 years before a unified Italy.
+The Gallery of the Candelabra, the Gallery of the Tapestries, and the Gallery of the Maps are the Vatican Museums’ main galleries.
+They are definitely at the top of the list of things to see in the museums.
+Our favorite is the Gallery of Maps, where you can find a number of frescoes that show how Renaissance Italians viewed the peninsula over 300 years before a unified Italy.

 Room of the Immaculate Conception